Small bedroom ideas: How to maximise space

 When you’re working with a small bedroom, every inch of floorspace counts.
 Getting the layout right can be tricky, so let’s explore together…

 Luckily, we know a thing or two about maximising floorspace in small bedrooms.
-From mastering your furniture placement with clever layout ideas, to choosing the best colour schemes and lighting tricks to make a space feel bigger, we’ll show you how to design a compact bedroom without sacrificing comfort or style.
+From mastering your furniture placement with clever layout ideas, to choosing the best colour schemes and lighting tricks to make a space feel bigger, we’ll show you how to design a compact bedroom, from single to small double rooms, without sacrificing comfort or style.

 Sometimes, the best things really do come in small packages!